named-data/NDN-CCL-API/name-component.rst

 Name.Component Constructor (from Blob)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a new GENERIC Name.Component, taking another pointer to the byte array in the Blob.
+Create a new Name.Component, taking another pointer to the byte array in the Blob.
 (To create an ImplicitSha256Digest component, use :ref:`fromImplicitSha256Digest <fromImplicitSha256Digest>`.)